-The Town has planned on replacing the Prescott Elevated Water Storage Tank in 2023.
+The Town is replacing the Prescott Elevated Water Storage Tank to be completed in 2024.
 The Town was also successful in obtaining funding through the Investing in Canada Infrastructure Program to help offset this cost to the users of the system.
+The total cost of the project is \$7.5 million.